rangulvers/Homeautomation/README.md

 ### Fun Stuff

 After playing around with my overall setup for a while I thought it would be time to also have some fun with my smart home.
-For this I have created python script to controll all shelly's (that are connected to a light) to turn on and off in sync to the music.
+For this I have created python script to control all Shelly’s (that are connected to a light) to turn on and off in sync to the music.
 You can find the projekt here [rangulvers/shelly_music](https://github.com/rangulvers/shelly_music)